Astronomy (ASTR)

 Lecture: 54

 An introductory, non-technical survey of the universe.
 Fundamental concepts and facts of astronomy.
 Topics include the origin and evolution of planets, stars, and galaxies; results of space exploration and modern cosmology.
 Enroll in ASTR 5L to receive laboratory science credit.
-Field trips may be required.
+A field trip is required.

 ASTR 5H Introduction to Astronomy - Honors